 My limited exposure to Capital One back in my days in Richmond VA quickly exposed me to how they approach this issue.

-Silicon Valley, that hotbed of marijuana and billionaire tech nerds also has a mantra: fail first, fail fast!
+Silicon Valley also has a mantra: fail fast!

 I remember quizzical looks being thrown at me when I was addressing an audience at ChildFund International’s Global Strategy Committee, and I said, “I have created an environment for my team where it is OK to fail.”
 The CEO cast a sideways look at my boss, my boss rolled her eyes and 95% of the room had thought bubbles emerging out of their heads on the odds of me having a short-lived career there (they were right incidentally – inaction this day is not my style).